-- AIDS, dementia, behavioral health issues or traumatic brain injury) shall have experience or training in case management techniques for such populations. - (3) The Managed Care Plan shall ensure that case managers are not assigned duties unrelated to enrollee-specific case management for more than fifteen percent (15%) of their time if they carry a full caseload. - (4) Caseload Exceptions: The Managed Care Plan shall receive authorization from the Agency prior to implementing caseloads whose values exceed those outlined above.
-Lower caseload sizes may be established by the Managed Care Plan and do not require authorization. - (5) The Managed Care Plan shall report to the Agency monthly on its case manager caseloads as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide.
+- (4) The Managed Care Plan shall ensure that case managers are not assigned duties unrelated to enrollee-specific case management for more than fifteen percent (15%) of their time if they carry a full caseload. - (5) The Managed Care Plan shall report to the Agency monthly on its case manager caseloads as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide.

 c.
-Initial Contact:
+Initial Contact

 - (1) An onsite visit to develop an individualized plan of care shall be completed by the Managed Care Plan within five (5) business days of the enrollee's effective date of enrollment for enrollees in the community (including ALFs and AFCHs) and within seven (7) business days of the effective date of enrollment for those enrolled in a nursing facility.
 If information obtained during the initial contact or during the eligibility determination indicates the enrollee has more immediate needs for services, the onsite visit should be completed as soon as possible.
-Services covered under this Contract may not be denied based on an incomplete plan of care.
-The Managed Care Plan shall ensure the enrollee's or enrollee's representative's completion and signature of the Agency-approved Freedom of Choice Certification Form within the above time frames. - (2) The Managed Care Plan shall follow up with the enrollee or the enrollee's authorized representative by telephone within seven (7) business days after initial contact and care plan development to ensure that services were started on the first of the month, if applicable. - (3) The enrollee shall be present for, and be included in, the onsite visit.
-The enrollee representative shall be contacted for care planning, including establishing service needs and setting goals, if the enrollee is unable to participate due to cognitive impairment, or the enrollee has an authorized representative. - (4) If the case manager is unable to locate/contact an enrollee via telephone, visit or letter, or through information from the enrollee's relatives, neighbors or others, another letter requesting that the enrollee contact the case manager should be left at, or sent to, the enrollee's residence.
-If there is no contact within thirty (30) days from the enrollee's date of enrollment, the Managed Care Plan shall report enrollees whom the plan is unable to locate/contact, in accordance with Attachment II, Section XIV, Reporting Requirements and the Managed Care Plan Report Guide.
+Services covered under this Contract may not be denied based on an incomplete plan of care. - (2) The Managed Care Plan shall ensure the enrollee's or enrollee's authorized representative's completion and signature of the Agency-approved Freedom of Choice Certification Form within the above time frames and upon change in the enrollee's living arrangement. - (3) At the onsite visit, the Managed Care Plan shall confirm in writing the enrollee's receipt of the following items; - 1.
+Enrollee handbook; - 2.
+Provider Directory; and - 3.
+Managed Care Plan ID Card. - (4) During the onsite visit, the Managed Care Plan shall explain the grievance, appeals, and Medicaid Fair Hearing processes to the enrollee or the enrollee's authorized representative. - (5) The Managed Care Plan shall follow up by telephone with a community-based enrollee or the enrollee's authorized representative within seven (7) business days after initial contact and care plan development to ensure that services were started on the first of the month. - (6) The enrollee shall be present for, and be included in, the onsite visit.
+The enrollee's authorized representative shall be contacted for care planning, including establishing service needs and setting goals, if the enrollee is unable to participate due to cognitive impairment, or the enrollee has an authorized representative. - (7) If the Managed Care Plan is unable to locate/contact an enrollee via telephone, visit or letter, or through information from the enrollee's relatives, neighbors or others, another letter requesting that the enrollee contact the Managed Care Plan should be left at, or sent to, the enrollee's residence.
+If the Managed Care Plan is unable to locate/contact the enrollee within a continuous sixty (60)-day period, the Managed Care Plan shall report the enrollee to the Agency in accordance with Attachment II, Section XIV, Reporting Requirements and the Managed Care Plan Report Guide.